iredmail/mlmmjadmin/docs/backends.md

-# How to integrate mlmmj-admin with your own mail server
+# How to integrate mlmmjadmin with your own mail server

 * File `libs/mlmmj.py` handles mlmmj related data on file system.
 Usually you don't need to modify this file.